Drachenbauer/AngryBirdsSokoban/README.md

 -up to 10 levels to choose from

--four wall-styles to choose from
+-eight wall-styles to choose from

 -added progress-strings to show number of solved eggs and as a step-counter